And welcome back to the EIB network to the Russian Limbaugh program.

 No.

-Uh but you know, the workers who are just coming here to work to do jobs, Roger, that Americans just won't do.
+But, you know, the workers who are just coming here to work to do jobs, Roger, that Americans just won't do.

 You know, we don't want to stop them.

-And when we do, I mean it's your fault.
+And when we do, I mean, it's your fault.

-They see a van, turns out it has 740 pounds of marijuana in it.
+Turns out it has 740 pounds of marijuana in it.

-We really haven't uh done that.
+We really haven't done that.

-Uh maybe by one of the agents.
+Maybe by one of the agents.

-That isn't what the evidence shows, but at trial, at trial, a jury finds these guys guilty of violating the illegal alien drug smugglers' civil rights, mind you.
+But at trial, at trial, a jury finds these guys guilty of violating the illegal alien drug smugglers' civil rights, mind you.

 He's put in general population, mind you, general population.